Shop and Save on New York State Health Insurance

 Plan Type Example Carrier Monthly Premium Deductible Out-of-Pocket Max

-HMO (Silver) Health First $645 $3,100 $5,011
+HMO (Silver) Health First $645/month $3,100 $5,011

-EPO (Silver) Cigna $911 $2,208 $5,476
+EPO (Silver) Cigna $911/month $2,208 $5,476

-PPO (Silver) Florida Blue $1,510 $2,505 $5,475
+PPO (Silver) Florida Blue $1,510/month $2,505 $5,475

-Maria’s Situation: A 40-year-old self-employed graphic designer in Miami-Dade County earning $22,590/year paid $0/month for her Silver plan in 2025 thanks to enhanced subsidies.
-For 2026, her same plan costs $81/month—still affordable, but $972/year more than before.
+Maria, age 40, self-employed graphic designer in Miami-Dade County earning $22,590/year: In 2025, Maria paid $0 per month for her Silver HMO plan thanks to enhanced subsidies.
+For 2026, that same plan costs $81 per month—still affordable, but $972 more per year than before.

-Ready to Compare Florida Health Insurance Plans?
+Compare Florida Health Insurance Plan Costs

-Compare All Plan Options Online Call 888-215-4045
+Compare All Plans Online Call 888-215-4045

 Feature HMO EPO PPO POS